 - Offer guidance on how to compute some deadlines and due dates.

 - Provide court schedules and information on how to get matters scheduled.

 - Provide the telephone number of the local attorney referral service or information about other agencies that may assist you.

-Please Note: Clerk & Court staff do not know the answers to all questions about court rules, procedures and practices.
+(Clerks) Court staff does not know the answers to all questions about court rules, procedures, and practices

 - Advise you about whether you should file a case or whether you should take any particular action in a case.

 - Tell you what words to put in a form.

 - Tell you what to say in court.